 Data quality is important in every corner of the business world, but in retail, it's a particularly salient issue because consumers today demand speed.
-They want their merchandise and they want it now - and by using large volumes of data to analyze supply chains, vendors can improve their decision-making and advance toward their ultimate goal of giving customers the products they need quickly.
+They want their merchandise and they want it now—and by using large volumes of data to analyze supply chains, vendors can improve their decision-making and advance toward their ultimate goal of giving customers the products they need quickly.
+According to our research, 91 percent of retailers say they want the best customer experience in their market, and they believe leveraging quality data is the way to get there.

 When a customer logs onto an e-commerce portal and makes a purchase, he or she expects to receive goods quickly.
 Retail companies need to examine the way they deliver products to their customers and make sure there are no inefficiencies.
 By using data analysis to evaluate different methods of shipping and handling, merchants can find the best ways to deliver their products.